syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ## Display the popup with Padding

 The SfPopupLayout allows users to set padding for the PopupView when the space between the popup and the screen is less than the minimum padding value of 5 pixels.
 The custom padding value set in the sample will not apply when the space between the popup and the screen is already greater than 5 pixels.
-For cases where you want to poistion your popup farther away from the screen use the [SfPopupLayout.Show(double,double)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show(Double,Double).html) as shown [here](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-positioning#absolute-positioning).
+For cases where you want to position your popup farther away from the screen use the [SfPopupLayout.Show(double,double)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show(Double,Double).html) as shown [here](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-positioning#absolute-positioning).

 {% tabs %}
 {% highlight xaml %}